Sagada, Mountain Province

 Estimated time: 1 hour

 After spelunking through Sumaging Cave, we proceeded with the quick Eco Valley Walking Tour.
-There is an entrance fee of Php 10 per person plus the tour guide fee of Php 200 for 10 people and below.

 We first passed by the Episcopal Church of St. Mary the Virgin.